ma-ji/css/docs/assignments.md

 Students will lead four seminar sessions on four topics: data management, concept representation, data analysis, and visualization.

-Using the definitions and frameworks of research design introduced at the beginning of the semester, students are expected to select and analyze empirical studies from [this list of empirical studies](https://docs.google.com/spreadsheets/d/1cUY_K26x2UDabwX9XEAh7jlKQQFxTWz80WycTSQJAkM/edit?usp=sharing).
+Using the definitions and frameworks of research design introduced at the beginning of the semester, students are expected to select and analyze empirical studies from the [CSS Empirical Studies Database](https://utexas.instructure.com/courses/1360223).

 ---